Why Public Disputes Damage Relationships: Resolving Conflicts Privately

-You are at the grocery store line up and the couple in front of you is fighting.
-Not loudly, yet, but you can tell by the body language and the tone of voice that it is going to escalate quickly.
+You’re in the grocery store line, and the couple ahead of you is fighting.
+It’s not loud yet, but you can tell from their body language and tone that it’s about to escalate.
 What do you do?
-Nothing is worse then listening to other people’s fighting it is embarrassing for everyone involved but the line ups are long in the packed grocery store and you need to get home to relieve the baby sitter.
+It’s uncomfortable listening to others argue, and it’s embarrassing for everyone involved.
+But the line is long, and you need to get home to relieve the babysitter.

-Instead of running away or trying to hide your embarrassment, try to learn from it to improve your own relationship.
+Instead of avoiding the situation or hiding your embarrassment, try using it as a learning opportunity to improve your own relationship.

-Fighting is a normal part of any relationship and holding in or bottling up feelings is hard on both your marriage and your health.
-Resentment breeds and when the couple does fight, all the bottled up feelings of hurt and pain come out at once.
-Worse, they never come out and the couple grows apart, letting the relationship die a slow death.
+Fighting is a normal part of any relationship, and bottling up feelings can be damaging to both your marriage and health.
+Resentment builds, and when the couple does fight, all the repressed emotions surface at once.
+In the worst cases, unresolved issues cause the relationship to deteriorate slowly.

 Share: